(Taking Care of Bromeliads and its different Varieties)

 Avoid using garden soil and do not add a layer of drainage material to the bottom of your plant container (drainage only works if the upper level is saturated.
 The idea is to avoid potting mediums that become saturated).

-Like many other tropical plants brought indoors, bromeliad plants like nice, bright light but no prolonged periods of direct, hot sun.
+Like many other tropical plants (such as indoor palms) brought indoors, bromeliad plants like nice, bright light but no prolonged periods of direct, hot sun.

 Some Bromeliad species prefer bright, indirect light while the others thrive in almost steady shade.
 For the most part, bromeliads thrive in bright, sunny spaces.
 However, exposure to direct sunlight for an extended period of time can cause damage to the plant’s leaves.